Where to Stay Along the Shikoku Pilgrimage

 Tsuyadō (通夜堂) are donation-based lodgings for pilgrims on temple grounds.
 They come in many shapes and sizes: some are within concrete walls, others are wooden huts, and the one at Temple 37 is just a garage space.

 Tsuyado (literally meaning “through the night”) are sparse and barebones.
 In the past, most tsuyadō spaces were sorrowful and deeply religious -- they acted as overnight morgues for the dead while temples were preparing end of life rites.
 Most of the rooms have no amenities.

 Once Japan began requiring that bodies are cremated as soon as possible, tsuyado lost their historical use.
 Temples began repurposing them as a space for in-need walking pilgrims to stay overnight.

 Tsuyado are provided as a charity by temples, and should not just be seen as a free alternative to paid lodging.
+They are meant to just be a place to sleep.
+Do not expect anything more than bare necessities to spend a night there.
 Please leave them as a last resort for pilgrims in trouble; you should not plan your itinerary around tsuyadō stays.